- Based at our Geelong, Waurn Ponds Campus

 Education and Employability

-- Maintain deep discipline knowledge which is applied to complement unit design
+- Maintain deep discipline knowledge which is applied to inform unit design

 - Deliver learner-centric, research-informed teaching practices across different levels / modes of delivery